vertigo-web/vertigo/README.md

 Build and run project using:

-* `cargo make demo-start`
+* `cargo make demo`

 Eventually terminal will let you know that app is available under `http://localhost:4444/`

-If you want to play around with the code, you can make cargo to watch for your changes:

-* `cargo make demo-watch`

-The browser will automatically refresh after the project has been recompiled.

-If you want to use "chat" in demo you need to first run websocket server in separate terminal with command:

-* `cargo make demo-serve-api`
+You can play around with the code.
+It should automatically recompile and the browser tab should be informed to refresh.

 --------------